Northern Italy: Venice, Florence & Rome

 Day 03 Piazzas & palazzos

 Today, you’ll explore some of Venice’s most authentic sestieri (districts) on an off-the-beaten-track walking tour.
-Starting in Cannaregio, with its fascinating Jewish ghetto, you’ll explore the warren of medieval alleyways and laidback piazzas, making your way through Santa Croce to the majestic Rialto bridge and its colourful market piled high with seasonal produce.
+Starting in Cannaregio, with its fascinating Jewish ghetto, you’ll explore the warren of medieval alleyways and laidback piazzas, making your way through Santa Croce to the majestic Rialto bridge and its colorful market piled high with seasonal produce.
 Finish your tour by visiting some ‘bacari’ (taverns) to sample local wine and cicchetti – Venice’s answer to tapas.
 The rest of the day is free for you to explore the city at leisure.
 Make use of your vaporetto pass by cruising along the Grand Canal.
 Climb the campanile for views over St Mark’s Square, or check out the torture chamber in the ornate Palazzo Ducale.

 Day 04 A taste of Modena & Parma

-For your first full day, there’s an appetising itinerary in store with a culinary tour of the region.
+For your first full day, there’s an appetizing itinerary in store with a culinary tour of the region.
 Thanks to its fertile plains and abundance of fresh ingredients, Emilia-Romagna has long been considered an agricultural powerhouse and superstar of Italian gastronomy.
 First up, you’ll travel to Modena, to visit the workshop and cellars where the finest balsamic vinegar is aged.
 You’ll follow this up with a visit to the artisan cheese factory in Parma to discover the intricate process of crafting vintage Parmigiano Reggiano cheese (with plenty of samples, of course).
 Tastebuds satisfied, you’ll continue to Florence for the next part of your adventure.
 Spend the evening sipping aperitivi with your group in a lively local piazza.

 Day 05 Truffles & art in Florence